rounak/MLXTinyGPT/README.md

 The code is all in a single Swift file (< 300 LOC) that implements the Transformer architecture, trains it for 5000 epochs, and then generates Shakespeare like text.

 # How to run
 Clone the project, open `MLXTinyGPT.xcodeproj` and run it.
-It will train the network first, and then generate text.
+You can either train the network from scratch, or download weights to generate text.

 # Performance
 Karpathy's scaled up network acheived a validation loss of 1.4873.
 On my M3 MBP with 18GB of Memory, I was able to achieve a validation loss of 1.538302 with a slightly scaled down network and dropout probability of 0.1, but same the number of epochs.